Understanding the Deep Sand Beds (DSBs)

 During the initial weeks, the DSB may undergo an unstable phase as the bacteria begin to colonize the sand.
 This can lead to fluctuations in water chemistry, including spikes in ammonia and nitrite levels.
 Consequently, it is essential to closely monitor these levels during this period and manually and delicately move the first cm of the DSB.I personally find it counterproductive to include starfish or other benthic predators in the first few months.Furthermore, during the maturation, I feed the dsb with a pinch of granulate every other day.

-As the bacteria continue to colonize the sand, they form a complex ecosystem comprising several layers of bacteria.
-Each layer has a specific role to play in the filtration process.
+While the bacteria continue to colonize the sand, they develop into an intricate bacterial ecosystem made of several successive layers of bacteria.
+Each of the layers plays a particular role in the densification process.

-The layers of a DSB are made up of different types of bacteria that work together to break down waste products and other contaminants in the water.
-Here is an overview of the different layers and their functions:
+The stacks of a DSB consist of various bacterial species that collaborate in breaking down the waste products and other pollutants in the water.
+A description of the various layers and their roles below is given:

-The top layer, known as the surface layer or oxygenated zone, is the first 1-2cm of the sand bed and is home to aerobic bacteria that require oxygen to survive.
-These bacteria break down organic matter and convert it into nitrogen compounds.
-Additionally, this layer helps to prevent anaerobic conditions from developing in the sand bed.
+The upper layer (surface layer or oxygenated zone) is the lowest 1-2cm of the sand bed and it is inhabited by aerobic bacteria that are located with its immediate environment provided with the oxygen needed to survive.
+These bacteria decompose organic matter, and combine them into nitrogen compounds.
+Furthermore, this layer has the effect of avoiding the formation of anaerobic environment in the sand bed.

-The intermediate layer, or nitrate reduction zone, is situated below the surface layer and is approximately 2-5cm deep.
-The bacteria in this layer are facultative anaerobes, which means they can survive in both aerobic and anaerobic conditions.
-The bacteria in this layer help to convert nitrate into nitrogen gas and remove it from the water column.
+The intermediate layer, also known as the nitrate reduction zone, is located below the near-surface layer and is 2-5 cm deep.
+Species of bacteria present in this layer are facultative anaerobes (i.e., they can grow under aerobic and anaerobic conditions) .
+Bacteria in this layer contribute to nitrate reduction to nitrogen gas and its removal from the water column.

 3. Denitrification Zone:

-The deep layer, or denitrification zone, is situated at the bottom of the sand bed and is approximately 5-10cm deep.
-This layer is home to anaerobic bacteria that do not require oxygen to survive.
+The deep layer/denitrification zone is located at the bottom of the sand bed, with a depth of 5-10cm.
+This layer contains the anaerobic bacteria that do not need oxygen to live at all.
 These bacteria break down nitrate compounds and convert them into nitrogen gas.
-The bacteria in this layer also convert sulfate into sulfide, which can be toxic to some organisms.
-Therefore, it is important to ensure that the deep layer is not disturbed during maintenance to prevent the release of toxic sulfide gas into the aquarium.
+Bacteria in this layer also reduce sulfate to sulfide, a process that can be harmful to certain types of organisms.
+Due to this, maintenance of the deep layer should be avoided so as not to cause the release of toxic sulfide gas into the aquarium.

 Additionally, there is a layer of sand at the bottom of the DSB that is not actively involved in the filtration process.
-This layer is commonly known as the “dead zone,” and it is crucial to avoid disturbing it as much as possible.
+This layer is widely referred to as the “dead zone” and it is highly desirable to minimize disturbing it where possible.

 Please follow and like us: